 - All fingernails must be maintained consistent with those of a professional law enforcement officer.

 - Makeup is permitted only for female agents and shall be worn in a manner consistent with that of a professional law enforcement officer and must be conservative in color and amount.

 - Obscene, racially/ethnically derogatory and/or gang tattoos or brandings shall not be visible.

 - Tattoos and/or brandings on the head, face, neck or hands are not permitted.

-- All visible tattoos and/or brandings will be covered while performing the following volunteer duties: Recruiting, Public Affairs Officer, Oral Hiring Boards, International Liaison Duties, Community Affairs or judicial proceedings.
+- All visible tattoos and/or brandings, with the exception of the ring tattoo, will be covered while performing the following volunteer duties: Recruiting, Public Affairs Officer, Oral Hiring Boards, International Liaison Duties, Community Affairs or judicial proceedings.